Idioms: Neural Decompilation With Joint Code and Type Definition Prediction

 \subsection{Metrics}

-Ideally, a perfect neural decompilation exactly matches the original source code.
-In practice, we want a neural decompiler to (1) preserve the execution semantics, and (2) restructure the names, types, and code to be more readable and idiomatic, or written in a style that mimics a human developer's.
-In comparison with deterministic decompilation, the former means that a good neural decompiler should be no worse than a deterministic one, and the latter means it must add value beyond what a deterministic decompiler can provide.
+A good neural decompiler (1) preserves execution semantics, and (2) restructures names, types, and code to be more readable and idiomatic, or written in a style that mimics a human developer's.
+With respect to the state-of-the-practice, the former goal means that a good neural decompiler should be no worse than a deterministic one, and the latter means it must add value.
 We use a suite of metrics to measure a neural decompiler's efficacy on both fronts, comparing to the original source code as the gold standard; in some respects, an ideal decompiler one that perfectly ``undoes'' the compilation.